Coach confirms Lionel Messi's last match for PSG this weekend

 After struggling to adapt to the French league — the seven-time Ballon d’Or winner scored only six league goals in his first 26 games — Messi improved this season as he developed an efficient understanding with forward Kylian Mbappe.

+Following a good start to the current campaign, Messi however failed to replicate that form since returning from the World Cup that he won with Argentina.

-In 31 league matches, the 35-year-old Messi has 16 goals and delivered as many assists.
+Still, in 31 league matches, the 35-year-old Messi has scored 16 goals and delivered as many assists.
 In all competitions, Messi netted 21 times and had 20 assists for PSG.

 “This year, he has been an important part of the team, always available, always committed during training sessions,” Galtier said.
 “I don’t think any of the comments or criticisms are justified.”